myforce/opal/plugins/fax/fax_spandsp/ReadMe.txt

 be connected to the Internet so the download can proceed.

 Then copy the following two files from:
-	 opal/plugins/Release/SpanDSPFax_pwplugin.dll
-	 opal/plugins/fax/fax_spandsp/spandsp-0.0.6/src/Release/libspandsp.dll
+	opal\plugins\Release\SpanDSPFax_pwplugin.dll
+	opal\plugins\fax\fax_spandsp\Release\libspandsp.dll

 to C:\PTLib_Plugins, or wherever you have set the PTPLUGINDIR environment variable.
 It should work in the same directory as your application as well.

-Additional note: If with Visual Studio 2008 you get errors building libtiff, you may need to edit tiff-3.8.2\libtiff\tiffconf.h and disable JPEG_SUPPORT, LZW_SUPPORT, PIXARLOG_SUPPORT and ZIP_SUPPORT.
+Additional note: If you get errors building libtiff, you may need to edit tiff-3.8.2\libtiff\tiffconf.h and comment out the entries for JPEG_SUPPORT, LZW_SUPPORT, PIXARLOG_SUPPORT and ZIP_SUPPORT.

 Building on Linux
 -----------------

-After installing SpanDSP, go to the spandsp directory and go:
+After getting the spandsp tar file, unpack it and go:

 	./configure
 	make
+	make install

+then go to the opal directory and go:

+	./configure

-then go back to the fax_spandsp directory and go:
+then go to the opal/plugins/fax/fax_spandsp directory and go:

 	make

 Note: you must have libtiff installed on your system.